YaannSloot/NoodleBot/README.md

 * Quad core processor
 * Java 8 or greater

 Remember that the hardware load has a potential to increase with each new guild that the bot is added to.
+You should try running this bot on a dedicated machine if possible with an ethernet connection to your router to minimize latency

 ## Important links for contributors